AgeOfWar/Botkit/README.md

 hello - says hello
 ```
 Adding this file into plugin data folder will update your bot commands when the plugin is enabled

-## Other utility functions
-`Plugin.readFileOrCopy<reified T>(file: String, defaultPath: String, ...): T`

-Reads a json file and if it is not present copies the file from resources at `config/defaultPath`.